olhazamlynska/web-studio/README.md

 # 📖 Image Finder Application <a name="about-project"></a>

-**Web Studio** is site created for web design and development.
-It presents works of the studio, introduces the team members and the full list of available services.
-The website consists of two main pages: Home and Portfolio, where you can find all needed information.
+**Web Studio** is a site created for web design and development.
+It presents the studio's works, introduces the team members, and a complete list of available services.
+The website has two main pages: Home and Portfolio, where you can find all needed information.

 ## 🛠 Built With <a name="built-with"></a>